elgalu/docker-selenium/README.md

 ## Security

-Do **NOT** expose your selenium grid to the outside world, e.g. in AWS as selenium doesn't provide auth so if the ports are not firewalled malicious users will use [your selenium grid as a bot net](https://github.com/SeleniumHQ/docker-selenium/issues/147).
+Do **NOT** expose your selenium grid to the outside world (e.g. in AWS), because Selenium does not provide auth.
+Therefore, if the ports are not firewalled malicious users will use [your selenium grid as a bot net](https://github.com/SeleniumHQ/docker-selenium/issues/147).

 Put that firewall stuff aside, a file [scm-source.json](./scm-source.json) is included at the root directory of the generated image with information that helps to comply with auditing requirements to trace the creation of this docker image.